Climate change in Tuvalu: Impacts on housing and long term habitability

 Existing scientific narratives suggest that Tuvalu may become uninhabitable as a consequence of rising sea levels by the end of this century, though one 2018 study from the University of Auckland found that the islands had gained more area in recent decades than they had lost overall, suggesting that they would persist as sites for habitation over the next century, allowing for alternate opportunities for adaptation rather than a forced exodus.
 Despite these findings, the Prime Minister of Tuvalu maintained that "Tuvalu [is] not expanding" and that "the expansion of Tuvaluan shoreline did not equate to habitable land."

 While some commentators have called for the relocation of Tuvalu's population to Australia, New Zealand or Kioa in Fiji, in 2006 Maatia Toafa (Prime Minister from 2004 to 2006) said his government did not regard rising sea levels as such a threat that the entire population would need to be evacuated.
 In 2013, Prime Minister Enele Sopoaga said that relocating Tuvaluans to avoid the impact of sea level rise "should never be an option because it is self defeating in itself.
 For Tuvalu I think we really need to mobilise public opinion in the Pacific as well as in the [rest of] world to really talk to their lawmakers to please have some sort of moral obligation and things like that to do the right thing."

 As of 2023, the "Plan A" of the government of prime minister Kausea Natano was to strengthen key areas to withstand rising sea levels and changing climate, although the government acknowledged that "Plan B" involved evacuating the islands while maintaining Tuvaluan community and culture as much as possible through digital means, including a virtual reality duplicate of the country.
 In November 2023 it was announced that Australia will offer 280 Tuvalu citizens displaced by climate change permanent residency in Australia per year, as part of a broad bilateral deal.
+This "Falepili Union" agreement saw around 8,700 Tuvaluans apply for an Australian visa in 2025, and 280 visas were granted.

 Following his appointment as the prime minister in February 2024 Feleti Teo said his government's top priority was climate change.